Bike Frames: Understanding the Implicit Portrayal of Cyclists in the News: DATA COLLECTION AND ANNOTATION

-We use Google News to collect cyclists' and accident-related news headlines from 2001 to 2021.
+\textbf{Data Collection.} We use Google News to collect cyclists' and accident-related news headlines from 2001 to 2021.
 Google News is a popular news aggregation service that has been available on Google for a long time.
-It aggregates the latest news across multiple news sources and categorizes them based on trends, regions, and topics.
+It aggregates the latest news across multiple sources and categorizes them based on trends, regions, and topics.
 We use Google News XML RSS Feed API~\footnote{\url{https://news.google.com/news/rss.}}.
 The API limits the number of articles we can receive each month.
-We use the keywords ``cycling'', ``motorcycling'', ``cyclist'', ``bike'', and ``motorcycle'' to pull headlines.
-Overall, we scrape a total of 81,746 articles, representing 32,980 and 48,266 for cyclist and motorcyclist-related headlines, respectively.
-For annotation, we randomly sample 50\% of the headlines with the keywords ``crash'', ``death'', ``killed'', and ``dead'' and 50\% without.
-Annotators are provided a random sample generated from the entire dataset and the sub-sampled subset uniformly.
+We use the keywords ``cycling'', ``cyclist'', and ``bike'' to pull headlines.
+We scraped 32,980 for cyclist-related headlines.
+For annotation, we randomly sample 50\% of the headlines with the keywords ``crash'', ``death'', ``killed'', and ``dead'' and 50\% without these keywords.
+Annotators are uniformly provided a random sample generated from the entire dataset and the sub-sampled subset.
 We use the second set of keywords to guarantee that accident-related posts are annotated.
 However, it is important to note that accident-related posts can also appear without the sub-sampled keywords.
+To identify US-based headlines, we manually reviewed the URLs of news agencies from the data.
+This ensured that our selection was based on the news agency's location rather than the headline content.